VictorAlbertos/RxCache/README.md

 ## Use cases

+* Using classic API RxCache for read actions with little write needs.
+* Using actionable API RxCache, exclusive for write actions.

+## Classic API RxCache:
 Following use cases illustrate some common scenarios which will help to understand the usage of `DynamicKey` and `DynamicKeyGroup` classes along with evicting scopes.

 ### List